Make A GiftHelp guarantee that the Law School’s highest priorities are funded

 Since entering law school, I have hit the ground running.
-This summer, I externed with Youth, Rights and Justice.
-My current externship is with a Federal Magistrate Judge.
+During my 1L summer, I externed with Youth, Rights and Justice.
+My most recent externship was with a Federal Magistrate Judge.
 Without the support of generous donors, I would not have been able to take advantage of these and other incredible co-curricular activities.
 With this meaningful work, along with my studies, I am on course for my goal.

 All the stars had to align for me to make it into law school, and because of annual gifts to the Law Fund, they did.

 Thank you.
 I am so very grateful that I am able to attend Lewis & Clark, and learn about the law that has fundamentally shaped what I want to do with my life.”

 “I am a first year student in the evening/part-time division, writing to express my deep gratitude.

 Upon learning I received a scholarship to attend the Lewis & Clark Law School, I was at a loss for words.